willGuimont/willGuimont.github.io/content/blog/2025-07-25-error-handling/index.md

 This makes exception handling more explicit and modular -- you can define and run separate interpreters for each type of error, allowing each subsystem to handle its own failures independently.

 This approach tickles my functional programming itch, but it comes with complexity.
-It is very elegant of thinking of your program as a series of composable effects, that are then interpreted at the edges of your system.
+It is very elegant to think of your program as a series of composable effects, that are then interpreted at the edges of your system.
 More complex operations can be decomposed into smaller effects, before being interpreter.
 In some ways, it feels like a sort of interpreter that compiles your source code into a simpler bytecode (core language primitive operations) that is then executed.
 However, the learning curve is steep, and the abstraction overhead can be significant for small to medium projects.